fixmation/farma-finder/replit.md

-# FarmaFinder - AI-Enhanced Health Companion
+# DigiFarmacy - AI-Enhanced Health Companion

 ## Overview

-FarmaFinder is a comprehensive full-stack web application designed for the Sri Lankan healthcare ecosystem.
+DigiFarmacy is a comprehensive full-stack web application designed for the Sri Lankan healthcare ecosystem.
 It serves as an AI-enhanced health companion that connects patients with verified pharmacies and laboratories through intelligent technology.
 The platform offers prescription analysis, drug information, pharmacy mapping, voice assistance, and commission-based business transactions.

 ## User Preferences